 - active substance(s) with an intended biocidal mode of action that consists of controlling target organisms via their endocrine system(s).
 Such an active substance will have an intended biocidal mode of action consisting of controlling target organisms via their endocrine system(s), for which the information has been submitted in the application for approval as required by point 6.5 of Annex II of the BPR, and for which it is showed that the intended biocidal mode of action is sufficiently effective.

-Assessment of ED properties
+Assessment of ED properties of substances

 ECHA and EFSA developed a scientific guidance to implement the scientific criteria (EFSA journal, published on 7 June 2018).